Crash Martinair flight MP495 in Faro, Portugal

 Consequences (too little attention for)

-An integrated care approach and monitoring (both per individual as for the total group of occupants and familiy members) lacks.
+Also an integrated care approach and monitoring (both per individual as for the total group of occupants and family members) lacks.

-Partly thanks to the aftermath of the crash of EL Al flight 1862 in Amsterdam, three months earlier, there is attention for possible psycho trauma, as PTSD, and for grief.
+Partly thanks to the aftermath of crash EL Al flight 1862 in Amsterdam -three months earlier- there is attention for possible psycho trauma, as PTSD, and for grief.

 The High Energy Impact nature of the crash, due to the kinetic forces, and its possible, cognitive, consequences are largely ignored.

-Because the people concerned live scattered all over The Netherlands, and even in other countries, there is too little awareness and recognition of the real impact and consequences of the crash.
+Because the people concerned live scattered all over The Netherlands, and even in other countries, there is even less awareness and recognition of the real impact and consequences of the crash.

-Mild Traumatic Brain Injury, especially Decelaration Injury, can easily be overlooked and consequences such as Mental Fatigue neglected.
+Mild Traumatic Brain Injury, especially Decelaration Injury, can easily be overlooked and consequences such as Mental Fatigue not recognised.

-A Dutch National Head-Brain Knowledge Center is badly needed.
+– a Dutch National Head-Brain Injury Knowledge Center

 Documents: